Empowering Multi-Robot Cooperation via Sequential World Models: Methodology

-\textbf{Decomposed Dynamics Modeling.} At each timestep $t$, the observation-action pair of a single agent $(o^i_t, a^i_t)$ can be regarded as a token, and the entire multi-agent system as a sequence of such tokens.
-This perspective reformulates multi-agent joint dynamics as a sequence modeling problem: given the token sequence $[(o^1_t, a^1_t), \dots, (o^n_t, a^n_t)]$, the model generates the next-step outcomes $[(o^1_{t+1}, r^1_{t+1}), \dots, (o^n_{t+1}, r^n_{t+1})]$.
-Unlike existing centralized world models~\citep{chai2024macd, zhang2025marie}, which assume full communication and fuse all tokens simultaneously for prediction, as shown in Figure~\ref{fig:intro-sequential}, our method adopts an autoregressive paradigm.
-In this setup, agent $v^1$ first predicts $(o^1_{t+1}, r^1_{t+1})$ from its local information $(o^1_t, a^1_t)$, and passes the result to $v^2$.
-Subsequently, each agent $v^i$ conditions on its own observation–action pair $(o^i_t, a^i_t)$ together with the predictions of all predecessors $\{(o^j_{t+1}, r^j_{t+1})\}_{j<i}$ to produce $(o^i_{t+1}, r^i_{t+1})$.
-Such a sequential design reduces communication frequency and modeling complexity in a structured, scalable manner, making the approach well-suited for real-world deployment.
+\textbf{Decomposed Joint Dynamics.} At each timestep $t$, the observation-action pair of a single agent $(o^i_t, a^i_t)$ can be regarded as a token, and the entire system as a sequence of such tokens.
+This perspective reformulates joint dynamics as a sequence modeling problem: given the token sequence $[(o^1_t, a^1_t), \dots, (o^n_t, a^n_t)]$, the dynamics generates the next-step outcomes $[(o^1_{t+1}, r^1_{t+1}), \dots, (o^n_{t+1}, r^n_{t+1})]$.
+Unlike existing centralized world models, which fuse all tokens simultaneously for prediction, as shown in Figure~\ref{fig:intro-sequential}, our method adopts an autoregressive paradigm.
+In this setup, agent $1$ first predicts $(o^1_{t+1}, r^1_{t+1})$ from its local information $(o^1_t, a^1_t)$, and passes the result to $2$.
+Subsequently, each agent $i$ conditions on its own observation–action pair $(o^i_t, a^i_t)$ together with the predictions of all predecessors $\{(o^j_{t+1}, r^j_{t+1})\}_{j<i}$ to produce $(o^i_{t+1}, r^i_{t+1})$.
+Such a sequential design reduces modeling complexity in a structured, scalable manner, making the approach well-suited for real-world deployment.

-\textbf{Multi-Agent World Model.} As noted in \textsc{Introduction}, multi-robot cooperative tasks involve high-dimensional observation and action spaces~\citep{zhu2025afford}, making it unsuitable to use reconstructing raw observations as the learning objective of the world model~\citep{Hafner2025dreamer}.
+\textbf{World Model.} As noted in \textsc{Introduction}, multi-robot cooperative tasks involve high-dimensional observation and action spaces, making it unsuitable to use reconstructing raw observations as the learning objective of the world model~\citep{hansen2022tdmpc}.
 Therefore we remove the explicit decoder and instead perform dynamics prediction entirely in a latent space.
 To facilitate distributed deployment, each agent maintains an independent world model without parameter sharing.
 Let $z^i_t$ denote the latent state of agent $v^i$ at timestep $t$, the world model can be defined as follows: